The Super-Happy Customer

 According to my math, your company will be Earth’s most prominent brand in a few years.
 Super-cool.

 Obviously, and for whatever reason, the above scenario rarely happens.
-It’s safe to say that it’s difficult to make customers super-happy, especially if you have many of them.
+It’s safe to say that making customers super-happy is difficult, especially if you have many of them.

 However, most of us don’t have millions of customers.